TyrfingMjolnir/Create-RESTful-API-Using-Node.js-Express-4/README.md

 * pkgin in nodejs

 ##All ( optional )
-* sudonpm install json -g
+* sudo npm install json -g
+* Example use: cat package.json | json

 ##Installation( lines 1 and 2 are suggestions )